-A regular, unaffected joint has a cartilage which display a firm thickness on the bones.
+A regular, unaffected joint has a cartilage which displays a firm thickness on the bones.
 This thickness can differ from one joint to another.
-The more pressure a joint is supposed to take in normal activity, the thicker the cartilage.
+The more pressure a joint is supposed to take in regular activity, the thicker the cartilage.
 At some point in life, what happens is that the cartilage may wear out to such an extent that there is no protection between the bones.
 The wear and tear of the cartilage are capable of generating other warning signs like oedema.
 This is puffiness of the neighboring tissues of the joint, and this causes arthritis pain.
 The involved joints become less movable as well.
 Because arthritis is generally caused by wear and tear over time, it most often affects older people.

 How to control arthritis pain?

 In simple terms, proper medication and exercise can be the best treatment for arthritis pain.
-Look for medicine that control the distension of the adjoining tissues and relieves the pain that comes with the weakening capacity of shock absorbency from the cartilage.
-It is essential to find an efficient medication which reduces the arthritis pain, as you want to keep your joints working effectively.
-If your joint gives you too much pain, you need to stay away from too much pressure and that itself will be the reason for more stiffness and pain.
+Look for medicine that controls the distension of the adjoining tissues and relieves the pain that comes with the weakening capacity of shock absorbency from the cartilage.
+It is essential to find an effective medication which reduces the arthritis pain, as you want to keep your joints working effectively.
+If your joint gives you too much pain, you need to stay away from too much pressure, and that itself will be the reason for more stiffness and pain.
 Talk to your doctor about which medications are suited in your case.

 With pain management, your muscles will grow stronger and more flexible, providing you with more energy and resilience.
 There are many different over-the-counter medicine options.
-Search for the best, which is capable of treating the pain and also one that control swelling.
+Search for the best, which is capable of treating the pain and also one that controls swelling.
 If, after trying some over-the-counter medications, you do not experience relief, consult your doctor or ask your doctor if you can see a specialist.
 A doctor might prescribe other medicines, which are more effective.

 As, at all times, the earlier one get to know about the disease the earlier it is to manage the arthritis pain.
 Exercise and medication will help considerably to remain active and thus alleviate the pain of simply being immobile.
 An arthritis diagnosis does not mean that you need to suffer or that you active life is over.

 There was a point of time when most people believed that people suffering from arthritis could not exercise.
 Luckily, medical understanding of the disease is much broader now, and it is well known that with the aid of proper low impact exercise, the outlook is favorable.
 Exercise can boost flexibility, lessens stiffness and lowers the need for surgery.
-I t also helps mobility and can be a significant boost for enhancing the mood of the patient.
+It also helps mobility and can be a significant boost for enhancing the mood of the patient.

 People experiencing arthritis pain can reduce that pain with the help of exercise and contribute to boost muscle power.
 Stronger muscles denote that joints work better, and there are fewer chances of injury.
 It is always a good thing to avoid surgery if possible by doing the best you can to retain flexibility by using moderate exercise to help the body to stay active.